sdondley/sdondley.github.io/_notes/Digital Gardening.md

 ## Everything old is new again

-But the "digital garden" phenomena is a movement back toward having a full-blown website.
+But "digital gardens" are a move back toward setting up a full-blown website.
 Why?
 I have a few ideas:

 * **It helps you stand out.** Any schmo can get a Twitter or Facebook account.
 But not everyone has their own website, which still carries some cachet.
 * **You can be more creative.** Communication is expression.
 Expression is art.
 Art demands you express yourself creatively.
 And you can be much more creative when you run your own website and set your own rules.
+A website enables total control over how your information is organized, accessed and presented.
+No single platform can offer that.
 * **It helps you connect with other like-minded people.** We all long to belong.
   Sharing ideas with other interesting people helps us connect with them and we learn a lot.
-* **It's becoming much less frictionless for the technically savvy.** Yes, it took quite a bit of work to get set up and figure out a workflow that suits me, but now I've got a great solution in place that lets me use my vim text editor and a few plugins.
-Coupled with Jekyll and Github Pages, I've got a fantastic solution that allows me focus much more on writing and much less on the very tedious and time-consuming job of maintaining a website with a traditional content management system and wrangling with it to get it to do what I want.
+* **It's becoming much less frictionless for the technically savvy.** Yes, it was quite a bit of work to get set up and figure out a workflow that suits me.
+  It took at least a week's worth of effort before it was something I started to feel really happy with and I'm sure I'll spend many more hours tweaking and refining it.
+But now I've got a custom solution in place that lets me use my vim text editor with other vim [plugins](/vimwiki) that perfectly fits how I prefer to write on a computer.
+Coupled with Jekyll and Github Pages, I can focus a lot more on on writing and much less on the very tedious and time-consuming job of maintaining a website with a traditional content management system and wrangling with it to get it to do what I want.
 * **People are sick of social media.** Social media has become a cesspool.
 The loudest, dumbest, most obnoxious voices dominate the conversation.
 Setting up a digital garden allows you to communicate without participating in a toxic